ZoefWoodward/bloc-databases/database-operators.md

 ```

 >5.From the cats table, write queries to select the following pieces of data.
-Display all the information about all of the available cats.
+-Display all the information about all of the available cats.
-Choose one cat of each age to show to potential adopters.
+-Choose one cat of each age to show to potential adopters.
-Find all of the names of the cats, so you don’t choose duplicate names for new cats.
+-Find all of the names of the cats, so you don’t choose duplicate names for new cats.
 ```
 SELECT *
 FROM cats;